 Jonas Hedman is a Cutter Expert and a member of Arthur D. Little's AMP open consulting network.
-He is an Associate Professor in the Department of IT Management at Copenhagen Business School.
-Mr. Hedman's research involves evaluating the business benefits of IT, in particular ERP systems, sourcing strategies and business models, payment ecosystems, and greening processes.
+He is a Professor in the Department of Digitalization at Copenhagen Business School (CBS), Denmark.
+Mr. Hedman's research involves the digital transformation of money and payments, layered architecture of money, and cashless society.
 He is known for his work on business models and contemporary thinking in IT evaluations.
-Mr. Hedman has consulted for various clients, including large multinational firms, startups, and local Swedish voluntary associations.
-He has been a quest speaker at universities worldwide and various conferences.
-Mr. Hedman is coeditor of Temperaturen på Affärssystem, Studentlitteratur: Lund, a primer on ERP systems; editor of European Journal of Information Systems; and is currently organizing a roundtable on the cashless society.
-He is a member of the Association for Information Systems and the International Telecommunications Society.
+Mr. Hedman has consulted for various clients, including large multinational firms, startups, and central banks.
+He has been a guest speaker at universities worldwide, including the University of Mannheim and Washington State University, and at conferences such SIBOS and Tech Summit.
+With 20 years' teaching experience, Mr. Hedman is an expert at communicating complex phenomena to different user groups.
 Mr. Hedman earned a bachelor of science degree, a master of science degree, and a PhD, all from the School of Economics and Management, Lund University, Sweden.
-He can be reached at experts@cutter.com.
+He can be reached at experts@ cutter.com.